REEL BREAKDOWN

 1. Chiquito, Short Film - Beco do Batman Set (Brazil, SP)

 Created in Maya, textured in Substance Painter, rendered in Arnold, compositing in Nuke, and color graded in DaVinci.
 The FX were created in Houdini and rendered with Redshift.
 I'm co-directing this film alongside my teammate Lesley Marroquin.
-I was able to render from Houdini light passes that helped me build in Nuke the lighting interacting with the environment for the FX.
+I was able to render Houdini light passes that helped me build the lighting in Nuke, which interacted with the environment for the FX.
 In the close-up, I animated the main green light that represents the lighting coming from the teleportation device.

-I wanted to create for the film a real-life place in my home city called Beco do Batman, which is a tourist attraction known for having graffiti murals.
+I wanted to create a real-life setting for the film in my home city, called Beco do Batman, which is a tourist attraction known for its graffiti murals.
 My goal was to replicate the atmosphere of the real street in CG.

 Created in Maya, textured in Substance Painter, rendered in V-Ray, compositing in Nuke, and color graded in DaVinci.
 I wanted to improve my shading skills with translucent materials and SSS since it has always been one of my biggest struggles in CG.
 I decided to challenge myself to work on a photorealistic piece, aiming to recreate food.
 I chose a passion fruit and mango cheesecake because I love passion fruit!
 It was my first time using V-Ray and compositing mainly with shader AOVs.